EXCLUSIVE - South Korea said nearing decision to buy F-35 fighters

 Asked about the quiet retreat from the Silent Eagle model, Boeing spokesman Conrad Chun said only, "We stand ready to work with Korea on a solution that best meets their requirements."

 Lockheed said it would continue to support the U.S. government in its offer of the F-35 to South Korea.
 Officials at the Pentagon's F-35 program office said they were keeping a close eye on Seoul's interest in the F-35, but had no further details.
-(Additional reporting by Siva Govindasamy in Singapore; Editing by Matthew Lewis and Grant McCool)
+(Additional reporting by Siva Govindasamy in Singapore; editing by Matthew Lewis)